3sjay/3sjay.github.io/_posts/2024-05-10-schneiderups-rmi-deser.md

                2 Dir(s)  16,346,681,344 bytes free
 ```

-[1] Is definatately vulnerable and used within the provided exploit.
+[1] Is definately vulnerable and used within the provided exploit.
 [2] Is very likely also vulnerable.

-To summarize what is the case:
+To summarize:
 * JEP>=290 -> no direct RMI exploitation using `ysoserial.exploit.RMIRegistryExploit`
 * RMI exposed Method uses non-primitive data type as parameter
 * Vulnerable Classes (containing RCE Gagdgets) in Classpath